-We believe Open Badges have the potential to radically change the way we see qualifications; from abstract measures of knowledge towards a tools to connect talent with opportunities for employment, training or enterprise.
+We believe Open Badges have the potential to radically change the way we see qualifications: from abstract measures of knowledge to a tool to connect talent with opportunities for employment, training or enterprise.

 We can support you each step of the way on your Open Badge journey, from developing your initial idea to creating a global badge solution.
 We work with schools, learning organisations and employers to use badges to recognise skills & achievements.

 If you are interested in creating badges for your learning programme or community, or endorsing and recognising badge schemes then we want to hear from you.